Detecting critical treatment effect bias in small subgroups: Methodology

 \paragraph{Power of the test} While Theorem~\ref{thm:main} only shows asymptotic validity, we further present guarantees for the asymptotic power of the test in~\Cref{sec:power}.
 In particular, in Theorem~\ref{thm:power}, we show that under the alternative hypothesis

-the test statistic $\tstathatopt$ in Equation~\eqref{eq:objective} grows at the typical rate of order $\sqrt{\nrct}$ for a fixed function class $\GG$.
+the test statistic $\tstatopt$ grows at the typical rate of order $\sqrt{\nrct}$ for a fixed function class $\GG$.
 Thus, it yields the same asymptotic power as the existing conditional moment tests~(see e.g. \citep{muandet2020kernel,hussain2023falsification}).